cbrgray/yoshisisland-practice-hack/README.md

 ### Re-zone
 Reset to your last room or level entrance depending on the **RE-ZONE LEVEL** menu option.
 Your eggs are saved.

+### Warps Menu
+Quite simply choose World, level and what room you want to go to, it will use your chosen egg inventory and automatically choose File 3.

+## Presets
+Presets are user chosen Warps, they default to 00 (1-1 warp) if not saved.
+They save Yoshis X and Y position (by tile), current level & room and his egg inventory.
+To use, simply have Yoshi be at the position and level you want to save and choose SAVE by the preset you want to use.
+To load simply choose the preset.
+All Presets are saved between resets and in Save RAM, if corrupted they default to 00.

+More presets can be added if requested.

+>NOTE: These are not savestates and will just load the level at that position so any sprite state will not be restored and boss rooms might have issues.

 ### Music Toggle
 Enable/disable music (sound effects play as normal).